Mastercard/mastercard-loyalty-connect-reference-app/mastercard-loyalty-connect-client/docs/LoyaltyConnectApi.md

 <a name="getLoyaltyConnect"></a>
 # **getLoyaltyConnect**
-> LoyaltyConnectResponse getLoyaltyConnect(memberReferenceId, loyaltyConnectReferenceId, xMerchantKey)
+> LoyaltyConnectResponse getLoyaltyConnect(xMerchantKey, memberReferenceId, loyaltyConnectReferenceId)

 Get a specific Loyalty ID and payment card connection details for a member